DMTSource/daily-stock-forecast/README.md

 Features
 ========

-* Tranparency of results.
+* Transparency of results.
 Each forecast comes with a 90 day performance analysis to expose the Slope and R2 values of past predictions for each metric.